nicolashahn/set-solver/README.md

 # set-solver
 Solve the SET card game using OpenCV.
-Image of a game of set -> same image with labeled sets.
-Under construction.
+Takes an image of a game of SET, returns same image with the sets indicated by drawing colored boxes around them.

 ![Solved set game](./image-data/solved/solved12_small.jpg)